Mcnoble1/alx-system_engineering-devops/0x00-shell_basics/README.md

 2. 1-listit: A shell script that displays the contents list of your current directory.

 3. 2-bring_me_home: A script that changes the working directory to the user’s home directory.
 You are not allowed to use any shell variables

+4. 3-listfiles: A script that displays directory contents in a long format